SoarGroup/website-downloads/README.md

 ## Handling Large Files

 Files over 50MB should not be added to the repository directly; if you try to push such a file, you will get a warning message from GitHub, or the push will fail with an error if it is larger than 100MB.
-Instead, you should first track the files with [Git LFS](https://git-lfs.com/), which will tell GitHub to store the files in a separate location.
-Follow instructions on the Git LFS website to install it on your system, and then run `git lfs track <large file here>` for each large file you want to add.
-Then `git add .gitattributes` and `git add <large file here>`.
-Finally, commit and push as usual.

-Files in LFS are not directly downloadable via a permanent link.
-To get links that are usable on the website, you must also add the file to the [Large Files](https://github.com/SoarGroup/website-downloads/releases/tag/large_files_do_not_remove_this_tag) release page on GitHub.
+Instead, add the file to the appropriate [release](https://github.com/SoarGroup/website-downloads/releases) (or create a new one), and leave a note in a readme file in the appropriate directory explaining that the file is available in the release.
+As it is fairly easy to accidentally delete one of these files, it is recommended to keep a backup of the file on puff and elsewhere if convenient (such as OneNote).
+Video files should also be uploaded to our YouTube channel, @soarcognitivearchitecture2624.

+### Why we don't use Git LFS

+GitHub does support large file storage through [Git LFS](https://git-lfs.github.com/), but they have a bandwidth limit that is shared across the entire organization.
+This is very easy to hit, and if it is exceeded then it becomes impossible to pull or push any files in LFS, which is very inconvenient.
+It's also not possible to serve files from LFS through the website, so we would have to add the files to a release, anyway.